 Presenting your offerings is a key component of your small business website.
 The strategy behind this page will vary based on the type of products, services, or packages you offer.
 If there is an e-commerce sector to your business, Boxmode offers fantastic e-commerce functionality that can be seamlessly integrated into any small business website design.
 This PayPal button widget makes the purchase process simple and comfortable.
 Be clear in your descriptions, and add visuals if you have them available.
-If you offer a vast array of products and services, you may even want to consider breaking them up into two separate pages, so there’s no information overload for your readers.
+If you offer a vast array of products and services and depending on the type of your website, you may even want to consider breaking them up into two separate pages, so there’s no information overload for your readers.

 Frequently Asked Questions (FAQ) Page

 Having a “frequently asked questions” page can be a big time-saver.
 Many customers have similar questions, so answering them directly in an easy-to-read format is extremely helpful.
 Make sure you write the questions from your reader’s perspective and answer them in a way that’s short, sweet, and easily digestible.
 Think about questions your customers may have about your products themselves, shipping and return policies and company processes.
 Be sure to organize the questions logically.